 The way forward

-We have decided to start fundraising for the Tama Moana that is currently for sale in the Philippines.
-The asking price is 32,000 USD for the boat in its current condition.
-We also have to equip it with safety gear and an outboard motor for the passage to the Solomons, in addition to the costs of preparing the boat and getting in crew to sail it down, which in total we estimate to cost an additional 20,000 USD.
+We are in the final phases of buying the boat from the Philippines, and we are preparing to fundraise for the refit which will be done by Andy Smith.
+We want to equip it with safety gear and an outboard motor for the passage to the Solomons, in addition to the costs of preparing the boat and getting in crew to sail it down, which in total we estimate to cost 35,000 USD.

 Contact me on firstname.lastname@example.org if you have questions or want to help in any way.

 Mark donation «Sailboat»

 Every single dollar collected goes directly to the boat project and to the work of YWAM Solomons.
 All administrative work is made voluntarily and every worker in YWAM Solomons are also volunteers.